-establishing the titles and responsibilities of the officers of the Interstate Commission; providing reasonable standards and procedures for the establishment of the personnel policies and programs of the Interstate Commission.
-Notwithstanding any civil service or other similar laws of any Compacting State, the By-laws shall exclusively govern the personnel policies and programs of the Interstate Commission; and providing a mechanism for winding up the operations of the Interstate Commission and the equitable return of any surplus funds that may exist upon the termination of the Compact after the payment and/or reserving of all of its debts and obligations;
+Establishing the titles and responsibilities of the officers of the interstate commission;

+Providing reasonable standards and procedures for the establishment of the personnel policies and programs of the interstate commission.
+Notwithstanding any civil service or other similar laws of any compacting state, the bylaws shall exclusively govern the personnel policies and programs of the interstate commission;

+Providing a mechanism for winding up the operations of the interstate commission and the equitable return of any surplus funds that may exist upon the termination of the compact after the payment or reserving of all of its debts and obligations;

-providing transition rules for "start up" administration of the compact;
+Providing transition rules for startup administration of the compact; and

-establishing standards and procedures for compliance and technical assistance in carrying out the compact.
+Establishing standards and procedures for compliance and technical assistance in carrying out the compact.